pudup/klotski-solver/README.md

 Uses bruteforce recursive backtracking, so it does not find the shortest path yet.

-Takes 14000 moves to solve in a second.
+Takes 14025 moves to solve in 3-5 seconds.